Introduction

 Respecting Worship Traditions:

 In many African-American churches, wearing hats, often very stylish, is a cherished tradition.
 These hats symbolize both cultural identity and reverence for the religious setting.
 I think those cases are quite different than a youngster throwing on a ball cap and taking the stage.
-Certainly, that is my personal opinion as I will mention more later.
+Certainly, that is my personal opinion.

 Similarly, in some traditional Catholic churches, women may head coverings as a sign of respect and humility during religious services.
 So, once again, we see that the culture can dictate where men wearing hats in church is offensive to others.